ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-30-ner-datasets.md

 goal is similar (or in some way, a reproduction) to Papay et al's work:
 **create a general decision framework to identify which technique works best given a particular dataset.**

+## Quick view of our datasets

+First off, let's

+## Effect of span length on model performance

+## Effect of span and boundary distintiveness on model performance